 A robust perimeter security system can help prevent thieves from accessing the site.
-Security fencing is often deployed to deter trespass and thieves.
+Security fencing helps deter thieves and trespassers.

-As mentioned in the previous section of this article, CCTV cameras can be deployed to monitor suspicious activity within the site perimeter.
+As mentioned in the previous section of this article, CCTV cameras help monitor suspicious activity within the site perimeter.

-To ensure maximum security, CCTV cameras and alarms can be deployed to protect the site perimeter.
+To ensure maximum security, CCTV cameras and alarms can protect the site perimeter.

 If you work with an experienced solar farm security company, they should be building the following protection and detection systems into the system:

-- PIR beams & sensors.
+- PIR beams and sensors.
 If an intruder triggers a beam or sensor, it raises an alert.
-Your offsite CCTV monitoring team will review the footage and take immediate action where needed
+Following this, your offsite CCTV monitoring team will review the footage and take immediate action where needed

 - Infra-Red (IR) lighting and illuminators.
 IR lighting and illuminators are deployed in areas where environmental considerations limit the use of traditional security lighting.
 IR lighting and illuminators provide an element of stealth to the system.
 A thief or trespasser won’t see the light, and will be oblivious to the fact they are being monitored.
 Furthermore, the monitoring station will see the intruder.
 Perfect for apprehending criminals